ECLabs/UpBoard/README.md

 All data for the slideshow is stored at https://boiling-heat-9947.firebaseio.com/.
 This can be changed in the config.js file located in app/scripts/angularfire.

-The data model has undergone significant changes to support authentication, multiple users, and multiple slide decks:  Note that Firebase does not natively support arrays and converts everything to objects.
+The data model has undergone significant changes to support authentication, multiple users, and multiple slide decks.
+Note that Firebase does not natively support arrays and converts everything to objects.
 The current model is as follows:

        users: {
             $user_id: { // generated id created on registration